mosip/documentation/docs/MOSIP-Biometric-Data-Specifications.md

 ## Fingerprint
 Fingerprint Image Record (FIR):
  * Image specification: ISO/IEC 19794-4
- * Number of Fingers: maximum 10, minimum 1
+ * Number of fingers: maximum 10, minimum 1
- * Format: JPEG2000 (lossless)
  * Quality: NIST Fingerprint Quality (NFIQ) value of 1, 2 and 3 is acceptable
- * Transmission format: JPEG2000
- * Storage: JPEG2000 or PNG
+ * Format: JPEG2000 Lossless

 ## IRIS
 MOSIP will use Iris images only for registration